WoltLab/docs.woltlab.com/docs/php/api/interactions.md

 ### `FormBuilderDialogInteraction`

-Opens a form builder dialog using the given controller link.
+Opens a form builder dialog using the given controller link that is expected to provide a `Psr15DialogForm`.

 Example: